xarch/espresso/README.md

 # espresso
-Human friendly format that is based on a subset of CoffeeScript Language, an alternative to [YAML](http://yaml.org), [JSON](http://json.org), and [CSON](https://github.com/bevry/cson) for configuration files.
+CoffeeScript family Object Notation, an alternative to [YAML](http://yaml.org), [JSON](http://json.org), and [CSON](https://github.com/bevry/cson) for configuration files.
 Reference Implementation.

+* Easy to read and write.
+* Easy to parse.
+* Whitespace is not significant.
+* CoffeeScript syntax highlighting can be used.

 ## Version
 **0.0.1**